 Species that rely on magnetic fields for navigation, including whales, migratory birds, turtles and bees, would be dealt a serious blow during such a reversal.

 What About Human Extinction?

 Although many unwanted and unexpected effects may result from geomagnetic reversal, it’s unlikely that it would cause a global apocalypse.
 According to Monika Korte, the scientific director of the Niemegk Geomagnetic Observatory at GFZ Potsdam in Germany, “Even if the field becomes very weak, at the Earth’s surface, we are shielded from radiation by the atmosphere.
 Similarly as we cannot see or feel the presence of the geomagnetic field now, we most likely would not notice any significant change from a reversal.”

 Geophysicists all over the world have begun to observe a downward trend in the strength of Earth’s magnetic field, indicating that we may already be in the early stages of our next reversal!
 All the causes and effects pertaining to geomagnetic reversal hypothesized by researchers are, at the end of the day, hypotheses.
 As of now, we don’t really know for sure what would prevent a field reversal or protect us from any of its ill effects.
 In other words, go ahead and make your plans for sea voyages without the fear of your compass needle suddenly pointing towards Antarctica.

-- Earth’s magnetic field could flip within a human lifetime.
+- Earth's magnetic field could flip within a human lifetime.
 The University of California, Berkeley

 - DeMets, C., Gordon, R. G., Argus, D. F., & Stein, S. (1994, October 1).
-Effect of recent revisions to the geomagnetic reversal time scale on estimates of current plate motions / American Geophysical Union journal
+Effect of recent revisions to the geomagnetic reversal time scale on estimates of current plate motions.
+Geophysical Research Letters.
+American Geophysical Union (AGU).